 Feeling lonely does not have to be a permanent state of mind for anyone.
 Research has shown that loneliness can be combated with effective coping strategies.
 Accepting and reflecting on your own wants and needs, for example, can help address your feelings and allow you to recognize where you want to improve and why.
 It’s the first step to improving feelings of loneliness.

-Nurture Your Overall Mental Health
+Increase Your Overall Mental Health

-Tend to Your Existing Social Network
+Turn to Your Existing Social Network

 In today’s world, it’s easy to get caught up in our personal lives.
 As we tunnel through our daily routine, it can become easy to overlook the other people in our lives.
 If you’re struggling with feelings of loneliness, take a moment to reflect on the current people in your life.
 Is there anyone who you haven’t reached out to in a while?
 Take the first steps towards reinitiating the conversation; send a message, invite them for coffee, or watch a movie together.
 Whatever it is, reaching out can be a great way to keep social relationships alive while reminding yourself that you’re not as lonely as you may have initially felt.